Shirakumo/trial-assets/README.md

 ```

 These are analogous to Trial's versions, except that it automatically coerces the name to be within the trial-assets package and prefixing the `pool`, reducing redundancy.

+## Licensing
+The license of the code itself is zlib (as per the LICENSE file), but the assets themselves are CC0-1.0 (as per data/LICENSE) unless otherwise stated.
+If other licensing requirements apply, they will be stated in a README or LICENSE file accompanying the file.